* Reveals stakes in Hyundai Mobis, Hyundai Motor, Kia Motors

 * Calls for clearer plan to improve corporate governance

-* U.S. hedge fund previously took on S.Korea's top chaebol Samsung (Add comments from Hyundai, investor)
+* U.S. hedge fund previously took on S.Korea's top chaebol Samsung (Updates with share prices, analyst comment)

-Elliott Advisors called for a "more detailed roadmap" as to how Hyundai Motor Group will "improve corporate governance, optimize balance sheets, and enhance capital returns" at Hyundai Mobis, Hyundai Motor and Kia Motors .
+In its latest challenge to South Korea's family-run conglomerates, Elliott Advisors called for "a more detailed roadmap as to how it will improve corporate governance, optimize balance sheets, and enhance capital returns at each of the companies" including Hyundai Mobis, Hyundai Motor and Kia Motors.

 Hyundai Mobis shares jumped as much as 6.1 percent to their highest since Jan.
-25 in the wake of the announcement.
-Hyundai Motor rose 4.9 percent, its highest in three weeks, while Kia Motors gained 3.8 percent in morning trade in Seoul, versus the broader market's 0.13 percent fall.
-Hyundai Glovis shares rose as much as 4.8 percent.
+25. Hyundai Motor rose 4.9 percent, its highest in three weeks, while Kia Motors gained 3.2 percent in morning trade in Seoul, versus the broader market's 0.1 percent fall.

-Auto-to-steel giant Hyundai Motor Group announced a plan last week to streamline its complex ownership structure as it responds to calls from the government and investors for greater transparency and better governance at family-controlled conglomerates, or chaebols.
+South Korean auto-to-steel giant Hyundai Motor Group announced a plan last week to streamline its complex ownership structure as it responds to calls from the government and investors to reform the countrys powerful family-controlled conglomerates, or chaebols.

-But worries that the plan would benefit the parent groups controlling family ahead of investors have hit the share prices of group companies such as parts supplier Hyundai Mobis.
+The plan will be put to shareholders for approval on May 29, but worries that a proposed restructuring plan would benefit the parent groups controlling family ahead of companys shareholders have hit the share prices of group companies such as parts supplier Hyundai Mobis.

-While Elliott said it was pleased that Hyundai Motor Group had taken a first step toward reform, it added in a statement that "more needs to be done to benefit the companies and stakeholders".
+While Elliott said it was pleased that Hyundai Motor Group has taken a first step toward improving its corporate structure, it said in a statement that "more needs to be done to benefit the companies and stakeholders."

 "Elliott looks forward to engaging with management and other stakeholders directly on these issues, and to offering recommendations regarding the proposed plan," the hedge fund said.